 Receive efficient farm machinery repairs from our talented team.
 Serving clients throughout North Yorkshire and beyond, we specialise in welding, straightening, strengthening, and fabrication.
 It’s often best to repair old equipment, as you may save money in the long run.
 All types of agricultural machinery are surveyed, and we often create new parts to suit your needs.
 Based near Northallerton, we are always happy to help whenever you need it

 With a vast amount of experience in the industry, we undertake a range of services.
 Several kinds of welding are provided, and we possess a 100-tonne press brake for plate bending.
-A 50-tonne press is also available for straightening and pressing bearings, hubs etc. Further to this, we have 3 lathes, a radial drill, and numerous other equipment.
+A 50-tonne press is also available for straightening and pressing bearings, hubs etc. Further to this, we have 4 lathes, a radial drill, 2 milling machines and numerous other equipment.
 We are also able to perform a range of repairs on site with our well equipped van.

 CONTACT our experienced team